brycewray/eleventy-slinkity-test/src/posts/2019/03/post-5.md

 ```
 {% endraw %}

-As of now, the Eleventy Image plugin doesn't work in Slinkity (it's a WIP).

-**However** . . .

-The following images are from my Cloudinary account and a React component, the use of which is quite possible in [Slinkity](https://slinkity.dev)!
+The following image content comes from my Cloudinary account and my `imgc` shortcode.

-{% react 'components/ImgcReact', url='stones-stack-3841920_6000x4000.jpg', alt='A stack of smooth stones on a beach near an ocean', width='6000', height='4000', 'render'='static' %}
+{% imgc 'stones-stack-3841920_6000x4000.jpg', 'A stack of smooth stones on a beach near an ocean', 6000, 4000 %}

 Closing text.
 That ends Post 5!